Bull Moose Party: Progressive convention and platform

 Besides these measures, the platform called for reductions in the tariff and limitations on naval armaments by international agreement.
 The platform also vaguely called for the creation of a national health service, making Roosevelt likely the first major politician to call for health care reform.

 The biggest controversy at the convention was over the platform section dealing with trusts and monopolies.
 The convention approved a strong "trust-busting" plank, but Perkins had it replaced with language that spoke only of "strong National regulation" and "permanent active [Federal] supervision" of major corporations.
 This retreat shocked reformers like Pinchot, who blamed it on Perkins.
 The result was a deep split in the new party that was never resolved.

 The platform in general expressed Roosevelt's "New Nationalism", an extension of his earlier philosophy of the Square Deal.
 He called for new restraints on the power of federal and state judges along with a strong executive to regulate industry, protect the working classes and carry on great national projects.
-This New Nationalism was paternalistic, in direct contrast to Wilson's individualistic philosophy of "New Freedom".
-However, once elected, Wilson's actual program resembled Roosevelt's ideas, apart from the notion of reining in judges.
+This New Nationalism was seen as paternalistic, in direct contrast to Wilson's individualistic philosophy of "New Freedom".

 Roosevelt also favored a vigorous foreign policy, including strong military power.
 Though the platform called for limiting naval armaments, it also recommended the construction of two new battleships per year, much to the distress of outright pacifists such as Jane Addams.

 Elections

 1912

 Roosevelt ran a vigorous campaign, but the campaign was short of money as the business interests which had supported Roosevelt in 1904 either backed the other candidates or stayed neutral.
 Roosevelt was also handicapped because he had already served nearly two full terms as president and thus was challenging the unwritten "no third term" rule.

 In the end, Roosevelt fell far short of winning.
 He drew 4.1 million votes—27%, well behind Wilson's 42%, but ahead of Taft's 23% (6% went to Socialist Eugene Debs).
 Roosevelt received 88 electoral votes, compared to 435 for Wilson and 8 for Taft.
 This was nonetheless the best showing by any third party since the modern two-party system was established in 1864.
 Roosevelt was the only third-party candidate to outpoll a candidate of an established party.

 The Republican split was essential to allow Wilson to win the presidency.
 In addition to Roosevelt's presidential campaign, hundreds of other candidates sought office as Progressives in 1912.

 Twenty-one ran for governor.
-Over 200 ran for U.S. Representative (the exact number is not clear because there were many Republican-Progressive fusion candidacies and some candidates ran with the labels of ad hoc groups such as "Bull Moose Republicans" or (in Pennsylvania) the "Washington Party".)
+Over 200 ran for U.S. Representative; the exact number is not clear because there were many Republican-Progressive fusion candidacies and some candidates ran with the labels of ad hoc groups such as "Bull Moose Republicans" or (in Pennsylvania) the "Washington Party".